Is it best to alternate probiotic supplements?

 It’s kind of a myth, even among some practitioners, that once we take a certain probiotic product we then have those particular strains inside us for life.
 But in reality, most strains have been demonstrated to colonise in the gut for up to a couple of weeks.
 (For more probiotic myth-busting check out our myths here.)

 A deeper understanding

-The most important consideration when selecting a probiotic is to find a formulation containing strains that have been clinically trialled to help whichever health condition a patient is presenting with.
-For example, a practitioner could recommend Lactobacillus acidophilus NCFM® for those with IBS and abdominal cramping or pain1; or the strain Saccharomyces boulardii for those with diarrhoea2.
-If a patient does have diarrhoea or IBS-d, better that they take S. boulardii on an ongoing basis, rather than rotating and alternating probiotic supplements just for the sake of getting a high diversity of strains.
+The most important consideration when selecting a probiotic is to find a formulation containing strains that have been clinically trialled to help whichever health condition you're struggling with.
+For example, one might take Lactobacillus acidophilus NCFM® for IBS and abdominal cramping or pain1; or the strain Saccharomyces boulardii for diarrhoea2.
+If you do have diarrhoea or IBS-D, it's better that you take S. boulardii on an ongoing basis, rather than rotating and alternating probiotic supplements just for the sake of getting a high diversity of strains.